 {\bf Rerouting micro-batches to data parallel peers.} To handle the dynamic rerouting of micro-batches following node failures, we introduce two new and complementary communication operators: \texttt{ReRouteAct} and \texttt{ReRouteGrad}.
 Positioned at the end of a pipeline stage, \texttt{ReRouteAct} normally acts as a pass-through, transmitting computed intermediate activations to the next stage within the same data parallel pipeline.
 Conversely, \texttt{ReRouteGrad}, located at the beginning of a stage, typically forwards gradients backward through the pipeline.
 When a subsequent stage fails, \texttt{ReRouteAct} redistributes the micro-batches across the remaining peers in a round-robin fashion, while \texttt{ReRouteGrad} adjusts the gradient distribution to ensure that both the forward and backward processes of a micro-batch are handled by the same peer.
 This strategy maintains operational continuity in \NAME under fault conditions, mirroring fault-free execution semantics.
 These operators are integrated as \emph{pipeline instructions} within the DeepSpeed execution engine.

-{\bf Decoupling Back Propagation in DeepSpeed.} Our implementation of \emph{decoupled backpropagation} within DeepSpeed centers around intercepting the weight gradient computations traditionally performed during the backpropagation phase.
+{\bf Decoupling Back Propagation in DeepSpeed.} Our implementation of \emph{Decoupled BackProp} within DeepSpeed centers around intercepting the weight gradient computations traditionally performed during the backpropagation phase.
 These computations are temporarily held in a newly created in-memory structure known as \emph{WeightGradStore}, enabling \NAME to defer weight gradient computation.
 To facilitate this, two new \emph{pipeline instructions} have been introduced into DeepSpeed's execution engine: \texttt{InputBackwardPass} and \texttt{WeightBackwardPass}.
 These instructions are incorporated into \NAME's execution plan and are then processed by DeepSpeed’s execution scheduler, effectively managing the distinct phases of backpropagation.

-{\bf Bypassing Optimizer Synchronizations. } In DeepSpeed, each training iteration concludes with an all-reduce collective to synchronize gradients across data parallel peers, followed by a series of validation checks at each pipeline stage to ensure numerical stability, such as monitoring for gradient overflow.
-If any stage identifies an issue that could compromise numerical stability, the optimizer step for that iteration is omitted to avoid exacerbating the problem.
-Upon successful validation, the optimizer step is executed for each stage, and the training progresses to the next iteration in a synchronized manner across all stages.
+{\bf Bypassing Optimizer Synchronizations.} In DeepSpeed, each training iteration ends with an all-reduce collective to synchronize gradients across data-parallel peers, followed by validation checks at each pipeline stage to ensure numerical stability.
+If any stage detects a potential issue, the optimizer step for that iteration is skipped to prevent further problems.
+Upon successful validation, the optimizer step is executed, allowing synchronized progression to the next iteration.